 There are several options for at-home tests that can tell you if you have COVID-19, the illness caused by a coronavirus.
-They include home collection kits, which are then sent to a lab for analysis, as well as a few new rapid tests that give your results at home within minutes.
+They include rapid tests that give you results at home within minutes and home collection kits that are sent to a lab for analysis.

 BinaxNOW.
-It’s an antigen test, which means it’s able to detect any viral antigen in your body.
-If there is, it means that you have a current COVID-19 infection.
-It can be purchased online or at drugstores.
-Using their eMEd site or a phone app, you’ll login.
-Here, an expert will guide you through how to test yourself with a nasal swab.
-You receive results in about 15 minutes.
+This antigen test can be purchased online or at drugstores.
+Using their eMEd site or a phone app, you’ll log in.
+An expert will guide you through how to test yourself with a nasal swab.
+You get results in about 15 minutes.

 QuickVue.
-Also an over-the-counter antigen test, you get two tests for about $25.
+This is also an over-the-counter antigen test.
+You get two tests for about $25.
 After you swab, you put the swab in a solution and wait 10 minutes.
-You then put a paper strip in the solution, which changes color to indicate positive or negative.
+You then put a paper strip in the solution.
+It changes color to indicate positive or negative.

 Ellume.
 This one costs about $30.
 It uses an app to guide you through the process using a nasal swab, and results are known within 15 minutes.